Six operations formalism for generalized operads: Examples.

 Note that by the functoriality of $R^!$ we immediately recover the result of \cite{Agu} that the commutator and cocommutator in a balanced infinitesimal bialgebra satisfy the compatibility requirement of a Lie bialgebra.

-We now turn our attention to algebras over cyclic and di- operads.
+We now turn our attention to algebras over cyclic operads and dioperads.
 Recall that if $V$ in $dgVect_k$ is of finite type and $\langle-,-\rangle$ is a symmetric non-degenerate bilinear form, then $End_{(V,\langle-,-\rangle)}$ can be equipped with the structure of a cyclic operad.

 For $A$ in $dgVect_k$, again of finite type, we let $A^\ast$ denote its linear dual and we define the double of $A$ to be $ \mathsf{d}(A):= A\oplus A^\ast$.
 We equip $\mathsf{d}(A)$ with a bilinear form by defining $\langle a\oplus \eta, b\oplus \xi \rangle= \eta(b)+ \xi(a)$.
 This form is easily seen to be symmetric and non-degenerate.